raspberrypilearning/comic-character/en/step_7.md

     // Set initial light mode state based on the stored preference document.body.classList.toggle("light-mode", isLightMode);
     lightModeToggle.checked = isLightMode;
    });

 --- /code ---

 --- /task ---

---- task ---

-Add the `document.body.classList.toggle` method inside the `EventListener`.

---- code ---
----
-language: js
-filename: script.js
-line_numbers: true
-line_number_start: 55
-line_highlights: 63
----
-    // Light mode function
-function changeLightMode(){
-    var isLightMode = lightModeToggle.checked;

-    document.body.classList.toggle("light-mode", isLightMode);

-    localStorage.setItem("lightMode", isLightMode.toString());
-}

---- /code ---

-When `isLightMode` is true, the `"light-mode"` class is added to the body element, and when `isLightMode` is false, the class is removed.

---- /task ---

---- task ---

-Open `index.html`.

-**Click the Run button** to see your changes.

-Toggle the light mode switch on and off to see your website theme colours change.

-**Debug step (script.js):**
-+ Ensure all your code is indented correctly inside EventListeners.
-+ Ensure all your code is indented correctly inside `if` statments.
-+ Ensure you have closed all parentheses `()`
-+ Ensure you have closed all curly braces `{}`

---- /task ---